skupperproject/refdog/terminology.md

 ### Site

-A site is a network location where components of your application are running.
+A site is a location where components of your application are running.
 Sites are linked together to form networks.

 Sites have different kinds based on platform.
 These currently include Kubernetes, Podman, virtual machines, and bare metal hosts.